melaniewalsh/AI-for-Humanists/_pages/bibliography.md

     - *Original paper that introduced BERT, authored by Google AI developers*

 - **[Contextual Embeddings: When are They Worth It?](https://www.aclweb.org/anthology/2020.acl-main.236/)** by Simran Arora, Avner May, Jian Zhang, Christopher Ré (2020)

+    - *This paper compares the performance of contextual word embeddings (e.g. BERT) to static embeddings (e.g. GloVe) and describes when using contextual embeddings leads to large performance increases.*

 -  **[DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter](https://arxiv.org/abs/1910.01108)** by Victor Sanh, Lysandre Debut, Julien Chaumond and Thomas Wolf (2020)